fstark/blog/content/blog/plotty/plotty.md

 Oh, and make sure you have disabled the notifications from your discord client, because if anything happens, *the notification sound will helpfully get mixed in the data and sent to the PB-700*, breaking the whole process.
 Lovely.

-{% blogimage "img/final.jpg", "This is what will be drawn by the PB-700" %}
+{% blogimage "img/final.jpg", "This is what will be drawn by the PB-700", "thumbnail" %}

 At the end of the program, the PB-700 will ``PUT`` the string "NEXT".
 The ``plotty.sh`` shell script will read it and know that the PB-700 is ready to ``CHAIN`` into another program.
 It will then send either the next part of the drawing, or go back to sending the orginal ``plotty.bas`` program, letting the user select a new drawing.

 ## How do I run it myself?

-Well, if you have the PB-700 and the CM-1, a linux host and two audio cables, you can [head to the repository](https://github.com/fstark/PloTTY).
+Well, if you have the PB-700 and the CM-1, a linux host and two audio cables, you can {% github "PloTTY", "head to the repository" %}.
 You will also need a link to the [``casutils``](http://www.mvcsys.de/doc/casioutil.html) commands at the top of ``plotty.sh`` working directory, and an install of ``sox``.

-There is a caching mecanism in the ``plotty.sh`` shell script, and any prompt that have a matching JPG image in the ``cache`` directory will skip the whole discord/midjourney process.
-[Quite a few are provided in the github](https://github.com/fstark/PloTTY/tree/main/cache), so you can easily invoke Cthulhu, Darth Vador or Mickey Mouse.
+There is a caching mecanism in the ``plotty.sh`` shell script, and any prompt that have a matching JPG image in the ``cache`` directory will skip the whole discord/midjourney process. {% github "PloTTY", "Quite a few are provided in the github", "cache/" %}, so you can easily invoke Cthulhu, Darth Vador or Mickey Mouse.

 And typing ``CAT``, variation ``1`` on your PB-700, will always produce the following cat image: